Salma0-8/Salma0-8/README.md

 In the **EA Stocks Financial Analysis with Prophet and Plotly** project, I performed a time series analysis using Facebook Prophet to forecast EA stock trends.
 I integrated Python and Plotly for interactive financial visualizations, highlighting stock price movement and patterns.
 The project involved data preprocessing, trend analysis, and creating advanced visual representations to aid decision-making in financial markets.

 In **S&P 500 Stocks Time Series Regression** project, I conducted a time series regression analysis on S&P 500 stock data to identify trends and patterns affecting stock prices.
 Utilizing advanced statistical techniques and machine learning models, I forecasted future stock performance and visualized the results for clear interpretation.
 This approach provided valuable insights for investment decisions.

+In **Loan Risk Forecasting: ML and Financial Analysis** project, I utilized advanced machine learning techniques, including Random Forest and XGBoost, for loan status prediction.
+I implemented SHAP for interpretability, allowing insights into model predictions.
+Hyperparameter tuning was conducted to optimize model performance, assessed using ROC and AUC metrics.
+Additionally, I integrated financial analysis to enhance the predictive capability and relevance of the models within a financial context.